-The established way that most governments adopt to regulate online gambling in some popular Bitcoin games.
+The established way that most governments adopt to regulate online gambling in some popular Bitcoin games like Bitcoin Dice Game.
 Accomplishing this over an off-chain gambling casino is way simpler due the innateness of centralized systems.
 To tackle such prohibitions, users generally switch to virtual servers directing their IP addresses via steady jurisdictions.

 There are few countries that have regulations around cryptocurrency gambling.
 This includes names like Italy, the United Kingdom, Poland, Belgium, Greece, and Netherland.

 In many nations, Bitcoin isn’t deemed as a legal payment means under the contemporary guidelines of the jurisdiction.
 Therefore, it might not be possible for every country to use Bitcoin for gambling.